Eli Smith

-Eli Smith (born September 13, 1801, in Northford, Connecticut, to Eli and Polly (Whitney) Smith, and died January 11, 1857, in Beirut, Lebanon) was an American Protestant missionary and scholar.
+Eli Smith (September 13, 1801 – January 11, 1857) was an American Protestant missionary and scholar.

+Biography

+Smith was born in Northford, Connecticut, to Eli and Polly (née Whitney) Smith.
 He graduated from Yale College in 1821 and from Andover Theological Seminary in 1826.
 He worked in Malta until 1829, then in company with H. G. O. Dwight traveled through Armenia and Georgia to Persia.
 They published their observations, Missionary Researches in Armenia, in 1833 in two volumes.
-Eli Smith settled in Beirut in 1833.
+Smith settled in Beirut in 1833.

 Along with Edward Robinson, he made two trips to the Holy Land in 1838 and 1852, acting as an interpreter for Robinson in his quest to identify and record biblical place names in Palestine, which was subsequently published in Robinson's Biblical Researches in Palestine.

 He is known for bringing the first printing press with Arabic type to Syria.
 He went on to pursue the task which he considered to be his life's work: translation of the Bible into Arabic.
 Although he died before completing the task, the work was completed by C. V. Van Dyck of the Syrian Mission and published in 1860 to 1865.

-He married three times.
-Sarah Lanman Huntington Smith b.
-June 18, 1802 in Norwich, CT to Jabez and Mary (Lanman) Huntington and died Sept.
-30, 1836 in Smyrna, Izmir, Turkey (m.July 21, 1833 in Beirut, Lebanon) was also a missionary; Maria Ward (Chapin) Smith b.
-May 31, 1819 in Rochester, N.Y. to Moses and Esther Maria (Ward) Chapin and died May 27, 1842 in Beirut, Lebanon (m.
-March 9, 1841 in Rochester, N.Y.); and Mehitable (Hetty) Simkins (Butler) Smith b.
-Sep.
-15, 1816 to Daniel and Elizabeth Butler and died July 26, 1893 in Lyons, Michigan (m.
-Oct.
-7, 1846 in Northampton, MA), who was also a missionary.
-His daughter Mary Elizabeth Smith, was educated at the Female Seminaries in Hartford, Connecticut and Ipswich, Massachusetts and taught at the Female Seminary at Mt.
+Family

+Smith married three times.
+His first wife was Sarah Lanman Huntington, who was also a missionary.
+She died in 1836.
+He then married Maria Ward Chapin, who died in 1842.
+He married Mehitable "Hetty" Simkins Butler on October 7, 1846, in Northampton, Massachusetts.

+His daughter Mary Elizabeth Smith was educated at the female seminaries in Hartford, Connecticut, and Ipswich, Massachusetts, and taught at the Female Seminary at Mt.
 Auburn, Cincinnati.
-She was listed In the Women's Who's Who of America by John William Leonard 1914–1915.
+She was listed In the Women's Who's Who of America in 1914–15.